FORD DEVELOPS WORLD’S FIRST ETHANOL-FUELED HYBRID

 E85 is a fuel blend that contains 85 percent ethanol and only 15 percent gasoline.
 Ethanol is a completely renewable fuel that in the U.S. most commonly is made from corn.
 Gasoline sold in the U.S. frequently contains up to 10 percent ethanol, but an increasing number of vehicles on the road today can operate on blends containing up to 85 percent ethanol.

 If just 5 percent of the U.S. vehicle fleet were powered by hybrids operating exclusively on E85, imports of oil could be reduced by about 140 million barrels a year.
-Such a savings would increase U.S. energy security, improve the nations balance of payments and support America s agricultural economy.
+Such savings would increase U.S. energy security, improve the balance of the nation of payments, and support America s agricultural economy.

 Ford Expertise Critical to Overcoming Technical Challenges

 The Ford Escape Hybrid E85 research project will aim for breakthroughs that could further expand the appeal of ethanol-capable vehicles.